truar/gcp-learning/professional-developer/professional-developer-study-guide.md

 A Pod lifecycle is as simple as this:
 * Pending phase: Is waiting for kube to start it.
 It is either in the scheduling queue, or starting its containers
 * Running phase
-    * All Pods in running phase are managed by kubelet and restarted if the pods it not matching the application requirements (meet the correct number of replicas for instance)
+    * All Pods in running phase are managed by kubelet and restarted if the pod is not matching the application requirements (meet the correct number of replicas for instance)
 * Succeeded or Failed phases depending on whether any container terminated in failure in the Pod

-A Pod is an ephemeral resources, that can be disposed at any time.
+A Pod is an ephemeral resource, that can be disposed at any time.
 If a Pod needs to migrate to a new Node, the current Pod is deleted and a new one is created.
 It is important to design them to be stateless, or with volumes configuration if you need.

 Pod runs Containers.
 Container states are:
 * Waiting: It is running operations it requires in order to complete start up (pulling container image, applying secret).